-Parking decals.
-ASU West parking decals have a \$75 annual fee.
-Replacement decals are \$10.
+Parking permits.
+West campus parking permits have a \$75 annual fee.
+Replacement permits are \$25.

 Parking violations.
 Fines for parking violations range from \$10 to \$100.
-Appeals of parking citations must be filed, within 14 calendar days from the issuance date, with the appeals officer and, after payment, may be further appealed to the Parking Citation Appeals Board.
+Appeals for parking citations must be filed, within 14 calendar days from the issuance date, with the appeals officer.
+If upheld, the parking citation may be further appealed, after payment, to the Parking Citation Appeals Board.